BHB HISTORICAL SOCIETY Newletter

 The story behind Craigavon Park

-The story behind Craigavon Park and its connection with a founder of a famous Auckland department store.
 Craigavon Park is a recreational area in Blockhouse Bay and bordering Green Bay, Auckland.
 This park with its bush setting with walking tracks, playing areas and children’s playground offers residents of the surrounding area the opportunity to enjoy the outdoors without having to venture far from the Blockhouse Bay main street and shopping area.
+Named after Lord Craigavon from Ireland (and Marianne’s birthplace), this park was donated by Marianne Caughey (Mrs W. H. Smith) as a gift to Auckland in November 1929.

 Continue reading